Esri/arcgis-maps-sdk-dotnet-samples/README.md

 [![Link: NuGet](https://img.shields.io/badge/NuGet-633b9b?style=flat-square&logo=nuget&labelColor=gray)](https://www.nuget.org/profiles/Esri_Inc)
 [![Link: Esri Community](https://img.shields.io/badge/🙋-Get%20help%20in%20Esri%20Community-633b9b?style=flat-square)](https://community.esri.com/t5/arcgis-runtime-sdk-for-net/bd-p/arcgis-runtime-sdk-dotnet-questions)

-# ArcGIS Runtime SDK for .NET - Samples
+# ArcGIS Runtime SDK for .NET - Samples (200.0 Beta)

 <a href="//www.microsoft.com/store/apps/9mtp5013343h?cid=storebadge&ocid=badge"><img src="./samples_screenshot.png" title="Get the viewer from Microsoft" alt="Screenshot of the sample viewer for WPF" width="500px" /></a>
 <hr />

 **Interactive samples demonstrate the ArcGIS Runtime API**

+> **WELCOME TO THE 200.0 BETA**: ArcGIS Runtime 200.0 beta samples are available for WPF, WinUI, and UWP.
+We have some MAUI samples available for the beta, and many more will be available with the full launch of 200.0.

 ## Get started